pdxjohnny/LangChain-in-Kubernetes/README.md

 docker push <username>/front_end:1.0
 ```
 ## 4. Set up your kubernetes enviroment
-You can deploy your cluster on any cloud provider or you can go to cloud.intel.com and get your enviroment running on the latest Intel Xeon or gaudi generations.
-Follow this guide to connect to your enviroment https://console.cloud.intel.com/docs/guides/k8s_guide.html.
+You can deploy your cluster on any cloud provider, or you can visit cloud.intel.com to set up your environment on the latest Intel Xeon or Gaudi generations.
+Follow this guide to connect to your environment :  https://console.cloud.intel.com/docs/guides/k8s_guide.html.

-In this example we will be using Amazon EFS as a file server

 The configuration files for the cluster are the following:
 2. **Yaml files**: